 Eric Tucker is the founding and current chef/co-owner of Millennium Restaurant in Oakland.
 A graduate of The Natural Gourmet Cookery School in NYC, his culinary passion has been to elevate vegetable based cuisine to the sublime!
 Millennium’s cuisine can be described as a convergence of many ethnic styles with northern California sensibilities and contemporary presentation.
 Eric is an avid supporter of the local, sustainable agriculture movement as well as an instructor at CHEFS (Conquering Homelessness through Employment in Food Service) in San Francisco.
 He is the principal author of The Millennium Cook Book and The Artful Vegan, published by Ten Speed Press.

-Michael Andreatta is Chef de Cuisine at The Perennial in San Francisco.
+Michael Andreatta is chef at The Perennial in San Francisco.
 He cooked at Commonwealth in San Francisco, and after a three-year sojourn in Chicago (cooking at Boka, The Publican, and Publican Anker), he is happy to be back in the Bay Area.
-A native Californian who has lived up and down the state, Mike confesses that he hated avocados until he turned 30, living in Chicago, and realized what he’d been missing.
+A native Californian who has lived up and down the state, Mike confesses that he hated avocados until he turned 30 and realized what he’d been missing.
 He finds the fun and the joy in cooking, foraging, and eating, and has a Gemini’s talent for finding the positive in everything.

 Christina Morris is the current wedding cake baker and event chef at Fogcutter Catering in San Francisco and an assistant chocolatier at Jade Chocolates.
 She has been a pastry chef for 20th Century Cafe, Craftsman and Wolves, Cafe des Amis and A16 in San Francisco and No.9 Park in Boston, owned by Barbara Lynch.
 Christina attended the professional pastry program at the Cambridge School of Culinary Arts.